Why is biodiversity in nuts orchards important?

 What is the link between almonds and bees?

-Almonds are not killing bees, but when intensive almond farming takes place, the use of pesticides and the loss of habitat (due to monoculture) are negatively impacting bees and their mortality rate.
+Almonds are not killing bees, but when intensive almond farming takes place, the use of pesticides and the loss of habitat (due to monoculture) are negatively impacting bees' population.

 - No bees, no almonds: Honey bees and other pollinators are essential to almond trees as they play a key role in the pollination process, going from one flower to another and spreading the precious pollen that is necessary for flowers to fertilize and grow almonds.